Disk scheduling is done by operating systems to schedule I/O requests arriving for the disk. Disk scheduling is also known as I/O scheduling.

-- Multiple I/O requests may arrive by different processes and only one I/O request can be served at a time by disk controller.
-Thus other I/O requests need to wait in waiting queue and need to be scheduled.
+- Multiple I/O requests may arrive by different processes and only one I/O request can be served at a time by the disk controller.
+Thus other I/O requests need to wait in the waiting queue and need to be scheduled.

 - Two or more request may be far from each other so can result in greater disk arm movement.

-- Hard drives are one of the slowest parts of computer system and thus need to be accessed in an efficient manner.
+- Hard drives are one of the slowest parts of the computer system and thus need to be accessed in an efficient manner.

 There are many Disk Scheduling Algorithms but before discussing them let’s have a quick look at some of the important terms:

 - Seek Time:Seek time is the time taken to locate the disk arm to a specified track where the data is to be read or write.
 So the disk scheduling algorithm that gives minimum average seek time is better.